Precautions

 - If the whole OS is freezing or crashing:

-Look for crash dumps in System Reports application.
+Look for crash dumps in System Reports application, or "coredumpctl list".

 Are you doing something such as overclocking the system ?
 Don't.